travelnxt/appacitive-docs/index.md

 ### Authenticating a user

-You need to authenticate the user to the Appacitive API and create a session `token` for the user every time he logs into your app, to make user specefic API calls.
+To make user specific API calls to Appacitive, you need to authenticate the user to the Appacitive API and create a `session token` for the user every time he logs into your app.
-You will pass this session token as a HTTP header called `Appacitive-User-Auth`.
-The user object is also returned on a successful authentication call.
+You will pass this `session token` as a HTTP header called `Appacitive-User-Auth`.
+The `user` object is also returned on a successful authentication call.

 #### Authenticating user by username and password